sudopluto/learning-how-to-live/college_19_to_22/age-21.md

   - got to experience being a commuter student
   - grew my hair out super long, got sick of it, cut it short
   - got into a summer study aboard program in south korea
-  - finally grew old of anime / tv, since no longer have any depression that i need a distraction from
-  - went to first career fair (apple), was a nervous puddle, but did find out that i don't need to pursue web dev, that i can pursue lower level stuff